-According to survey results available at the time of this assessment, a total of 24 pastoral PAPs are subject to pastural land-take exceeding 50%, and 21 of these entities are households without legal rights to the land.
-The enterprises and herders are located in Nurobod District, Samarkand Region.
+According to survey results available at the time of this assessment, a total of seven are subject to pastural land-take exceeding 50%, all of whom are legal landholders based in Nurobod District, Samarkand Region.
 According to consultations completed with the district's agricultural department and the SWID committee, replacement pastural land in Nurobod District is in short supply, due to the limited extent of pastoral infrastructure developed to date.
 Most of the existing livestock pens, wells and fodder storage sheds are strategically located on land holdings leased by corporate livestock farms enterprises.
 Therefore, the relocation of formal livestock business establishments to suitable leftover pastoral land plots will necessitate the translocation and re-establishment of essential assets on replacement/ remaining land.